dcs2014/RSI-Projects-12/README.md

 - command line mode,
 - web browser mode.

+Additionally, histrory of navigated pages and folder is maintained.

 In command line mode there are two views - taskbar view and folders view.

 Taskbar utility provides access to folder tree navigation with direct launching of executable files (it means exe, bat files).